 The Iapetus Ocean separated the east coast of what

-become the United States and the continent of Africa.
+would become the United States and the continent of Africa.
 As the

 content of Africa closed in, there were a couple of island arcs

 (similar to today’s Aleutian Islands) that crumpled into North

 America as well as the final collision with Africa.
-The resultant crumpling of the
+The resultant

-were three distinct phases of mountain building within this process.
+Mountains.
+There were three distinct phases of mountain building

 In the Taconic event, the earth’s crust was broken

-of each other.
+on top of each other.
 The process was similar to a deck of cards

 that initially is spread out with the cards slightly overlapping.

-If you then push the cards together, the individual cards will slide over each
+If you then push the cards together, the individual cards will

-elevations, but other layers were stacked on top of the Taconic Klippe,
+but other layers were stacked on top of the Taconic Klippe, and

-also limestone layers that were stacked and buried.
+were also limestone layers that were stacked and buried.
 It gets

 hotter as you go deeper into the earth, and with time these

 In the last 200 million years the super-continent

-rifted apart.
+Pangaea rifted apart.
 The Atlantic Ocean has filled in this rift.
-The new rift

-name” for this adopted chunk of land is
+opened.
+The “technical name” for this adopted chunk of land is

 The Appalachians are old mountains and with time

-beveled off the high mountains/layers and filled in some
+erosion beveled off the high mountains/layers and filled in some

 of the valleys with sand and gravel (some of which hardened into

 conglomerates).
 The end result was a nearly flat surface.
 South

 Over the last few tens of million years there has

 been a mild regional uplift which has allowed erosion to set in

 again.
 Rivers (and more recently, glaciers) have stripped off

 Today, the erosion resistant Taconic Klippe has